frdr-dfdr/frdr_docs/docs/en/faq.md

 ######2.
 What tool can I use to calculate checksums?
 </summary>

-Users can download a frdr-checksums-and-filetypes.md file from the FRDR interface for each dataset and independently validate data files at any time.
+Users can download a frdr-dfdr-checksums.txt file from the FRDR interface for each dataset and independently validate data files at any time.

 There is a free tool to calculate SHA-256 checksums here: https://quickhash-gui.org/
 </details>